-Easy Bruschetta Chicken – a light and delicious dinner option that your entire family will love!
-Perfect way to use those end-of-summer tomatoes!
+This Easy Bruschetta Chicken recipe is a light and delicious dinner option that your entire family will love!
+The perfect way to use those end-of-summer tomatoes!

 What You Will Need

-Easy Bruschetta Chicken – a light and refreshing late summer meal your whole family will love!
+Easy Bruschetta Chicken – a light and refreshing late summer meal that your whole family will love!

 - 1 cup balsamic vinegar